 - Gorgeous evergreens including spruces, junipers, and firs, many of them dwarf-varieties.

 - Maples, dogwoods and other deciduous trees in fall color.

 Fall roses?
 Yes, after a glorious summer of blooms, a lovely second flush usually occurs in September, with flowers lasting into October or even early November.
 Fall is also the time to see hips, the fruit of the rose.

 - Hybrid tea roses.
 Almost all of the modern hybrids have been bred to bloom repeatedly into the fall.
 The pink, double-flowered Rosa 'La France', a specimen located in the garden's westernmost bed, was introduced in 1867, marking the birth of the modern hybrid rose tradition.

 - Grandiflora roses, like Rosa ‘Sunshine Daydream’, many of which are also beautiful fall bloomers.

 - Rose hips in all shapes, textures, and colors—round, oblong, pear-shaped, spiky, or smooth, and anywhere from bright orange to deep red and black.

 The Cranford Rose Garden is also an excellent place to watch fall wildlife: Squirrels and birds come by to eat rose hips.
 Mockingbirds are especially frequent feeders here.
 You might hear their call before you spot one.

-Pumpkins and other squashes in a fantastic array of colors and shapes, ripening apples, and colorful ornamental corn.
+Pumpkins and other squashes in the Herb Garden, in a fantastic array of colors and shapes, as well as ripening apples, and colorful ornamental corn.